aws/efs-utils/README.md

 ### amazon-efs-mount-watchdog

 `efs-utils` contains a watchdog process to monitor the health of TLS mounts.
 This process is managed by either `upstart` or `systemd` depending on your Linux distribution and `launchd` on Mac distribution, and is started automatically the first time an EFS file system is mounted over TLS.

+## Troubleshooting
+If you run into a problem with efs-utils, please open an issue in this repository.
+We can more easily assist you if relevant logs are provided.
+You can find the log file at `/var/log/amazon/efs/mount.log`.

+Often times, enabling debug level logging can help us find problems more easily.
+To do this, run
+`sed -i '/logging_level = INFO/s//logging_level = DEBUG/g' /etc/amazon/efs/efs-utils.conf`.

+You can also enable stunnel debug logs with
+`sed -i '/stunnel_debug_enabled = false/s//stunnel_debug_enabled = true/g' /etc/amazon/efs/efs-utils.conf`.

+Make sure to perform the failed mount again after running the prior commands before pulling the logs.

 ## Upgrading stunnel for RHEL/CentOS